 Who May Be Adopted?

 Families in the United States come in all sizes and from unique situations.
-Expanding a family through adoption is exciting but it can also be complicated.
-Although individuals have many options for locating children available for adoption, prospective parents should be aware of applicable state restrictions.
+Expanding a family through adoption is exciting, but it can also be complicated.
+Although people have many options for locating children available for adoption, prospective parents should be aware of applicable state restrictions.
 This article provides a brief overview of who may be adopted in the U.S. and its territories.

 General Requirements for Adoption

-Judges in adoption courts look to the best interests of a child when making adoption decisions.
-In addition to showing that adoption would be optimal for a child's upbringing, potential parents must also meet general requirements provided by adoption laws.
+Judges in adoption courts consider the best interests of a child when making adoption decisions.
+In addition to showing that adoption would be optimal for a child's upbringing, potential parents must also meet general requirements that are set by adoption laws.
 Some of those conditions include the following:

-- Five states (Connecticut, Delaware, Montana, Texas, and Wisconsin), American Samoa, and Guam specify that the child must be legally free for adoption, which means that they must not be subject to another person's parental rights.
+- Connecticut, Montana, and American Samoa specify that the child must be legally free for adoption, which means that they must not be subject to another person's parental rights.

-- Six states (Arizona, Colorado, South Carolina, Texas, Wisconsin, and Wyoming), American Samoa, and the U.S. Virgin Islands have a require the child to be present in the state at the time the adoption petition is filed.
+- Arizona, Colorado, South Carolina, Texas, Wisconsin, Wyoming, and the U.S. Virgin Islands require the child to be present in the state at the time the adoption petition is filed.

 - Iowa requires the child to have lived in the home of the prospective adoptive parents for a minimum of 180 days.